ekr/base-drafts/draft-ietf-quic-transport.md

 - Enable server to transition connections to a preferred address (#560,#1251).
 - No more stream 0.
-- EMPTY_ACK and CRYPTO frames
+- EMPTY_ACK, CRYPTO, and CRYPTO_CLOSE frames

 ## Since draft-ietf-quic-transport-10